willie68/ReCoS-Remote-Command-Service/README.md

 ![image-20210412112204299](./documentation/assets/taskbar_1.png)

-Here you can directly start the web interface or the admin client.
-And you can register the service to automatically start on windows start.
-Next option is to edit the service.yaml file, which contains all configuration for the service itself.
-Normally you don't need to do here anything, but just in case...
+- **WebAdmin, WebClient**: Here you can directly start the web interface or the admin client.
+- **Autostart:** And you can register the service to automatically start on windows start.
+- **Edit config:**  Next option is to edit the service.yaml file, which contains all configuration for the service itself.
+Usually you don't need to do anything here, but just in case ...
+- **Show log:** The same applies to the log.
+- You surely got here with **help**.
+- And **Restart** restarts the service.
-The last Menu entry is for shutting down the Service.
+- **Quit:** The last Menu entry is for shutting down the Service.

 ## Profile configuration